Getting started

 You might need to stop/restart the following services before restoring the database:

-sudo systemctl stop ss-pgbouncer
+systemctl --user stop ss-pgbouncer

 sudo systemctl restart postgresql